Jman012/FloatplaneAPI/README.md

 	2. The cleanup replaces references of the version numbers in, specifically, `app.js` with a common piece of text in order to avoid many false-positives in the resulting diffs.
 7. Then, manually inspect the diff of the files listed to see what has changed.

+The file `fp-frontend-version.txt` is a collection of recent version changes that Floatplane has made, starting with `3.5.1`.
+This may be updated irregularly.

 ---

 # Contributions